 Charitable gifts instead of flowers

-At the time of a funeral, many people prefer to ask relatives and friends to make a donation to a charitable cause in place of flowers.
+At the time of a funeral, many people prefer to ask relatives and friends to make a donation to a charitable cause in lieu of flowers.

 Charitable donors can specify to support our General Charitable Fund or a particular fund, ambulance station or community first responder (CFR) group which has a special relevance to them or that of a friend or relative.